lrug/lrug.org/source/lrug_root/meetings/september-2008-meeting/index.html.md

 ---
+created_at: 2008-08-12 12:37:45 Z
+published_at: 2008-08-12 05:38:19 Z
+status: Published
+slug: september-2008-meeting
 parts: []

-updated_at: 2013-02-12 23:09:22 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: tom@popdog.net
   login: tomw
-  email: tom@popdog.net
   name: Tom Ward
-slug: september-2008-meeting
-created_at: 2008-08-12 12:37:45 Z
 breadcrumb: September 2008 Meeting
-published_at: 2008-08-12 05:38:19 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:22 Z
 ---

 The September 2008 meeting of LRUG will be held on Monday 8th September, from 6:30pm to 8:00pm.
 Please register [here](http://skillsmatter.com/event/home/lrug-meeting-top-ten-most-horrendous-ruby-hacks-rlisp-lisp-inside-ruby).
 It will either be at [Skills Matter](http://www.skillsmatter.com/), or their overflow venue at [The Old Sessions House](http://www.sessionshouse.com/) on [Clerkenwell Green](http://tinyurl.com/2bjjzz), depending on the number of registrations.